Winding of geodesic rays chosen by a harmonic measure: Winding and Patterson-Sullivan measures

-For convex cocompact subgroups, one can realise PS measures on the boundary $\partial \Hn$ as Furstenberg measures for a suitable probability measure on $\Gamma$:
+Convex cocompact subgroups \details{are of divergence type}, and one can realise their PS measures on the boundary $\partial \Hn$ as Furstenberg measures for a suitable probability measure on $\Gamma$:

-\begin{fact}[\cite{LiNaudPan21}] Assume $\Gamma$ is non-elementary and convex cocompact.
+\begin{fact}[\cite{LiNaudPan21}] Let $\Gamma \leq Isom^+(\Hn)$ be a \emph{convex cocompact} non-elementary discrete subgroup of orientation preserving isometries.
 For any $z\in \Hn$, there exists a probability measure $\mu_{z}$ on $\Gamma$ whose support generates $\Gamma$ as a group, which has finite exponential moment, and such that $\mu_{z}*\nu_{z}=\nu_{z}$. \end{fact}